 Sliding up into Canada is a relatively easy option for anyone traveling to the Northwest Angle.
 Canadian fishing licenses are easy to obtain at the lodge, and a simple phone call to Canadian authorities is all that’s needed to gain legal entry for fishing – for walleye, pike, muskie, perch or, of course, slab Canadian crappies.

 Ice fishing for crappies extends into April at Lake of the Woods, providing yet another super reason to visit this outstanding angling destination.
-For more information, call Joe Henry at Lake of the Woods Tourism at 800-382-FISH (3474), email [email protected], or visit www.lakeofthewoodsmn.com.
-Be sure to ask about walleye, sturgeon and other four-season angling opportunities, too.
+For more information, call Joe Henry at Lake of the Woods Tourism at 800-382-FISH (3474), or email [email protected] Be sure to ask about walleye, sturgeon and other four-season angling opportunities, too.

 With over one million acres and numerous full service lodges, Lake of the Woods, Minnesota is a premier angling destination.
 Walleye ice fishing season runs through the end of March on Lake of the Woods, while crappie fishing extends in to April.